Intelligent Machines: Does AI Really Spell the End of Lawyers?.

 Natural language processing, or computational linguistics, is a field of AI that is trying to endow the machines with an ability to understand and reproduce human speech.

 Probably, the easiest to understand application of NLP is chatbots.
-In this case, natural language serves as an interface between the user and a knowledge database behind a chatbot.
-The user can ask questions in regular sentences and the chatbot will spew out, hopefully, relevant information.
-It is conceivable that chatbots could be quite useful in the areas of legal research and regulatory compliance.
-But at the current stage, most chatbots floating around are nothing more than a glorified FAQ tool.
+In this case, natural language serves as an interface between the user and a knowledge database behind a law chatbot.
+The user can ask questions in regular sentences and the law chatbot will spew out, hopefully, relevant information.
+It is conceivable that law chatbots could be quite useful in the areas of legal research and regulatory compliance.
+But at the current stage, most law chatbots floating around are nothing more than a glorified FAQ tool.

-ROSS is not marketed as a chatbot but is very similar to one.
+ROSS is not marketed as a law chatbot but is very similar to one.
 ROSS is an AI lawyer which can answer legal questions asked in natural language and even put together (with some help from a human) a brief memo.
 Present ROSS with a legal issue, and it (or he?) will produce a list of most relevant cases within seconds – a task that would take a human lawyer hours and hours of billable work.

 Kira is an AI system that uses machine learning technology to do precisely that.
-On the company website, Kira is said to be able to take legal documents as an input, sort them, identify specified concepts and clauses and spot and analyse issues and trends across the documents, which would be particularly useful during due diligence and discovery.
+On the company website, Kira is said to be able to take legal documents as an input, sort them, identify specified concepts and clauses and spot and analyse issues and trends across the legal documents, which would be particularly useful during due diligence and discovery.

-2. Modelling and Predictive Analytics
+2. Legal Predictive Analytics and Modelling

-Predictive data analytics and modelling is another very important aspect of AI that is finding application in the legal domain, especially in the area of litigation.
+Legal predictive data analytics and modelling is another very important aspect of AI that is finding application in the legal domain, especially in the area of litigation.
 Decisions on such issues as the best timing for a settlement offer or the optimal judge-attorney personality fit are a couple of examples that can be aided by a data-driven approach.

 A key phrase in the above sentence is “meaningful data”.
 Data that is not meaningful will not produce an accurate model, which in turn, will not produce accurate analytics.

-The first principle of “meaningful data” is that the data set needs to be large enough (see the law of large numbers (ie, the larger the sample size, the more accurate the statistical analysis) and the overall fascination with Big Data).
+The first principle of “meaningful data” is that the data set needs to be large enough (see the law of large numbers (i.e., the larger the sample size, the more accurate the statistical analysis) and the overall fascination with Big Data).

 The second principle of “meaningful data” is that the data set needs to be accurate, both in terms of factual accuracy and absence of bias.

 It is pretty obvious – if you input inaccurate or biased data, then you cannot expect an accurate/unbiased model as an output.
-Garbage in, garbage out – but many of the current analytical systems don’t seem to take that into account.
-In the recent months, there has been an increase in the number of reports noting that some AI systems learning from real-world data are displaying unpleasant traits such as racism or gender bias – the all too familiar faults of our society.
+Garbage in, garbage out – but many of the current legal analytical systems don’t seem to take that into account.
+In the recent months, there has been an increase in the number of reports noting that some Legal AI systems learning from real-world data are displaying unpleasant traits such as racism or gender bias – the all too familiar faults of our society.

-With that in mind, enter Lex Machina, a legal analytics platform from LexisNexis.
+With that in mind, enter Lex Machina, a legal predictive analytics platform from LexisNexis.
 On the company website, it says that Lex Machina “mines litigation data, revealing insights never before available about judges, lawyers, parties, and the subjects of the cases themselves, culled from millions of pages of litigation information.”

 As with everything, only time will tell what AI’s true impact will be on the legal profession.
 But for now, there is no need to brace for the end of the world as we know it.